OPMDG/opm-doc/probes/check_pgactivity.rst

     --slave 'slave1 192.168.1.11','slave2 192.168.1.12'

- This service supports a \ ``--exclude REGEX``\   parameter to exclude every result matching the given regular expression on application_name or address ip fields.
+ This service supports a \ ``--exclude REGEX``\  parameter to exclude every result matching a regular expression on application_name or IP address fields.

  You can use multiple \ ``--exclude REGEX``\   parameters.